madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 Creating a Module Object
 ------------------------

-We are going to create a python module `primes` which contains the `primes_less_than` function, with the source code written in C, to that end, we begin with a file `primes.c`.
+We are going to create a python module `primes` which contains the `primes_less_than` function, with the source code written in C, so let's begin with a file `primes.c`.
 Since our goal is to interface directly wih python, we need to import the python C api by including the appropriate header

 {% highlight c %}
 #include <Python.h>